joffrion/pay-review/README.md

 # pay-review

-developing a workflow to use github go write stata code in collaboration
+developing a workflow to use github to write stata code in collaboration